Cervical facet syndrome symptoms

 While cervical facet syndrome and any resulting bone spurs are not painful on their own, the inflammation and additional growth can come in contact with surrounding tissue and nerves, producing painful symptoms.

 Cervical facet syndrome symptoms may develop when a nearby nerve root is pinched.
 These symptoms can include:

 - Limited range of motion when turning the head and bending the neck

-Cervical facet syndrome symptoms can also develop after an injury or harmful repetitive movements, such as bending and lifting, or consistently maintaining improper posture.
+Cervical facet syndrome symptoms can also arise in the months and years following a neck injury or potentially harmful repetitive movements, such as swinging a golf club, bending, lifting or consistently maintaining improper posture.